 The Way of the Roses

 This is a relaxing tour completed at a leisurely pace, taking riders 170 miles (270km) from coast to coast!
 Beginning at Morecambe in Lancashire and ending in Bridlington, Yorkshire.
-This fully supported 5 day trip travels through a wonderful variety of landscape following the River Lune and the River Wenning into the Pennines before crossing the beautiful Yorkshire Dales National Park, from there to the City of York and into Bridlington to the finish.
+This fully supported 5-day trip travels through a wonderful variety of landscapes following the River Lune and the River Wenning into the Pennines before crossing the beautiful Yorkshire Dales National Park, from there to the City of York and into Bridlington to the finish.